-Owing to the possible monopolistic nature of some of the Group's activities, there is a sustained focus on ensuring UK and EU regulations are met to avert any adverse rulings.
-Changing working practices are opening up the market to more competition from societies and other organisations abroad and the Group is at the forefront of these changes, actively seeking solutions to address this increased competition.
+Owing to the possible monopolistic nature of some of the Group's activities, there is a sustained focus on ensuring compliance with UK and EU competition regulations.
+Changing working practices are opening up the market to more competition from societies and other organisations and the Group is at the forefront of these changes, actively seeking solutions to respond effectively to increased competition.